vhscom/after-dark/README.md

 Once the vendor file is updated, open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to `critical-theme.css.html`.

 And, finally, adjust your [Customized CSS](#custom-css), 404 page and `/meta/theme-color` as necessary.

+#### Favicon

+After Dark comes preinstalled with a tiny SVG favicon embedded into every page.
+To customize it create a file named `favicon.html` under `/layouts/partials` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.

+**Why SVG?** Simple.
+They have a smaller file size and are more flexible.
+SVG favicons can be styled with CSS or even animated with JavaScript.
+Firefox added support for them in Release 41, and Chrome has [an open issue](https://bugs.chromium.org/p/chromium/issues/detail?id=294179) tracking the support request.

 ## Contributing